alexplaskett/alexplaskett.github.io/_posts/2020-7-27-coverage-guided-fuzzing-golang.md

 * [fuzzit.dev](https://fuzzit.dev/)
 * [fuzzbuzz.io](https://fuzzbuzz.io/)

-As these services are "fuzzing as a service", I have not had to chance to use them, however, deserve a mention as continious fuzzing platform providers.
+As these services are "fuzzing as a service" I have not had to chance to use them, however they deserve a mention as continious fuzzing platform providers.